-You’ll be asked a series of questions about your extension, such as its name, a description, and the name of your Hub repository.
+The command asks a series of questions about your extension, such as its name, a description, and the name of your Hub repository.
 This helps the CLI generate a set of boilerplate files for you to get started.
-The boilerplate files are stored in the directory
+It stores the boilerplate files in the

 The automatically generated extension contains:

 backendfolder that listens on a socket.
 It has one endpoint

 frontendfolder that can call the backend and output the backend’s response.